jdillonh/love2d-libs/timers/README.md

 which will update just my_timer.
 __dt__: delta time, from ```love.update```

-_Do not call :update(dt) on a function that has been added to the global table.
-It will finish in half it's duration._
+_Do not call :update(dt) on a timer that has been added to the global table.
+It will finish too soon._